LouisDuf/Stormy/Convention.md

 ## Architecture

-TO DO (Aborésance du projet /module)
+TO DO (Arborescence du projet /module)

 ## Code